Mueller Vacuum Sealer Review

 When you really get down to it, vacuum sealers are all about convenience.
 These simple machines make it easier to buy in bulk and keep food fresh.
 Fewer trips to the store mean a saving in time and cash.
-So, when one buys a machine of convenience one doesn't want the machine to come with a new set of inconveniences.
+When you buy a machine of convenience you don't want the machine to come with a new set of inconveniences.
 This metric identifies all the nuisances common to these machines and rates them on how thoroughly the problems are resolved.
-Specifically, we look at size and weight, whether the bags and cutting tool are integrated.
-We also assess the user interface, the ease of clean-up, and the presence of an auxiliary suction pump.
+Specifically, we look at size and weight, and whether the bags and cutting tool are integrated.
+We also assessed the user interface, the ease of clean-up, and the presence of an auxiliary suction pump.
 Taking all these aspects into account, we can say that the Mueller provides an average level of convenience to users.

 There are a lot of factors at play here, so let's be clear.
 The Mueller has many helpful features.
 However, its lack of onboard bag storage and bag cutter dragged it into a middling position in this evaluation.
-Other than that, the unit is lightweight (just 2.7 lbs), it has an auxiliary pump, it has effective and easy to operate controls, and the sealing process is largely automated.
+Other than that, the unit is lightweight (just 2.7 pounds), has an auxiliary pump, has effective and easy to operate controls, and the sealing process is largely automated.
 So, if you don't mind getting out a roll of bags and a pair of scissors when you're working, this machine has everything else that one could want to ease them through the sealing process.

-While many foods that are good candidates for vacuum sealing are not what we'd describe as delicate, we wanted to know which machines are gentle on food for when the occasion to seal-up tender items arises.
-This analysis focuses on the units' ability to control suction rate through pulsing the suction pump on and off, and how the overall sealing process affects the test food (two slices of white bread).
-Make no mistake, the Mueller is a total boss such that we literally can't think of a better performing product.
+While many foods that are good candidates for vacuum sealing are not what we'd describe as delicate, we wanted to know which machines could be gentle on food for when the occasion to seal up tender items arised.
+This analysis focused on the units' ability to control suction rate through pulsing the suction pump on and off, and how the overall sealing process affected the test food (two slices of white bread).
+Make no mistake, the Mueller is a total boss — there was no better-performing product in our review.